ashokjung/Design-Patterns/DesignPatterns/src/main/java/BuilderPattern/ReadMe.md

 ## Concept

 ###  Handles Complex Constructor
     When Considering a Builder , we would like to consider if the construction of an object is complex

 ###  Large Number of Parameters
      A lots of setters and guarantying how the Objects gets build is quite difficult.

 ###  Immutability
-  we can enforce Immutability once the Construction of Object is finished , which we cannot do with a bunch of Getters & Setters
+    We can enforce Immutability once the Construction of Object is finished , which we cannot do with a bunch of Getters & Setters

 ### Examples from Java 8
       - StringBuilder